ptvirgo/lunchbreak-workout/README.md

 ==============

 A simple tool to generate workout missions in accordance with the book "Corps Strength" by MGySgt Paul J. Roarke Jr.

+# About

+This is a very simple, procedural script.
+I wrote it to learn a bit about SQL and relational databases, as well as make my lunch breaks healthier.

+The Corps Strength version is intended to be fairly strict interpretation of the routine format specified in the original book.
+It is easy to imagine a more generalized routine generator providing for more varied personal preferences.
+If I try my hand at that, it will be on a fork to keep the purist in me happy.

+# Setup notes

+The lib/Strength directory contains:

+* Required database(s)
+* A simple Exercise.pm library that accesses the required databases
+* exercise_tables.sql, which configures empty tables expected by the library and script.
+* convert.pl:  point this at a '|' separated list of exercises and related data, and it will spit out the SQL statements to store them

+If you wanted to establish your own collection of exercise, you could:

+* Write a list of exercises.
+See "purist.list" as an example of format.
+* `perl convert.pl my_exercise.list > my_exercises.sql`
+* `sqlite3 < exercise_tables.sql`
+* `sqlite3 < my_exercises.sql`
+* Edit Exercise.pm to change the $data_file variable from 'purist.db' to
+'my_exercises.db'

+# URLS

+You may note that the exercise database includes urls.
+Ostensibly, they can lead to demonstrations of each exercise, but are not displayed by the script.
+This might be changed later, or I may reserve their use for a web-based version.